 Project MV History Resource 3.1 Presentation.pptx.
 If students completed the research homework, what did they find out about Gill Hicks or Martine Wright?
 What happened to them on 7/7? (lost both legs), how have they responded? (working for peace; participating in the 2012 Paralympics).
 How could they have responded? (bitter, angry, afraid, reclusive etc.) NB If students were not set this as homework, show film about Martine Wright (link on Slide 2) as an example of severely injured victims rebuilding their lives positively.

 Focus on those who lost friends and family.
 They have also had to try to rebuild their lives.
-Start with film on Guardian website (Slide 3 – https://www.theguardian.com/uk/video/2011/may/06/7-7-bombings-victims-survivors-inquest-video ‘7/7 bombings: Victims' families and survivors reflect on inquest’, (approximately 15 minutes) in which four people are interviewed – three of whom lost family members (including Esther Hyman talking about her sister, Miriam) and one who was injured and survived.
+Start with film on the Guardian website (Slide 3 – https://www.theguardian.com/uk/video/2011/may/06/7-7-bombings-victims-survivors-inquest-video ‘7/7 bombings: Victims' families and survivors reflect on inquest’, (approximately 15 minutes) in which four people are interviewed – three of whom lost family members (including Esther Hyman talking about her sister, Miriam) and one who was injured and survived.
 You will need to explain that the film was made in 2011 after the official inquest into those who died (and explain that an inquest is an enquiry into the cause of death).

 - What happened in the days immediately after the bombings?

-- Do they blame anyone for what happened?
+- Do the people being interviewed blame anyone for what happened?

 - What sorts of positive things have happened as a result of 7/7?

 Discuss.
 You might want to explore the concept of "blame" and how it relates to "responsibility" – how helpful is it within the context of History?

-Students to answer the question ‘How has the Hyman family responded to the events of 7/7?’ using a variety of sources.
+Students to answer the question on Slide 4 ‘How has the Hyman family responded to the events of 7/7?’ using a variety of sources.

-First, play Miriam’s Story videos Parts 3 and 4.
-(You might want to recap briefly on what we know about Miriam from the first two parts of her story in lesson 1.)
-This provides more detail about the Miriam Hyman Children’s Eye Care Centre in Odisha mentioned on the Guardian film.
+Play Miriam’s Story videos Parts 3 and 4.
+(You might want to recap briefly on what we know about Miriam from the first two parts of her story in Session 1.)
+This provides more detail about the Miriam Hyman Children’s Eye Care Centre in Odisha.